SpykeX3/virtual-camera/README.md

 # Virtual camera
 ## Main idea
 We are going to create software that will create virtual video input devices and control their content, for example, loop video file, or compose multiple inputs in one.
-Target platforms are Windows and Linux.
+Target platform is Linux.
 ## Risks
 - Writing drivers for Windows seems complicated.
 - After the failure of the previous project our team is demotivated.